Beliavsky/Fortran-code-on-GitHub/README.md

 [Particle-In-Cell Scalable Application Resource (PICSAR)](https://github.com/ECP-WarpX/picsar): high performance repository intended to help scientists porting their Particle-In-Cell (PIC) codes to the next generation of exascale computers.
 PICSAR exploits the three levels of parallelism that will be required to achieve good performances on future architectures: distributed memory parallelization (internode), shared memory parallelization (intranode) and vectorization.

+[PM-Programming-Language](https://github.com/TimBellerby/PM-Programming-Language): The PM Programming Language, implemented in Fortran 95 by Tim Bellerby, is designed to facilitate the creation of numerical models on parallel systems.
+It combines concepts of parallelisation and vectorisation into a unified model.

 [RookieHPC](https://github.com/rookiehpc/rookiehpc.github.io): web site covers major technologies in High-Performance Computing (HPC), such as OpenMP and MPI, providing documentation along with examples, as well as exercises and sometimes tools

 [rpncomm](https://github.com/mfvalin/rpncomm): MPI-based communication routines for models, by mfvalin